coffeeroaster/unstoppable-web2.0/README.md

 ## Database replication next steps

 * Need a more secure way of encrypting backups.
 This is an example.
 It should be made better.
-* There are no automated backups in this solution.
-In future, adding a cron job that regularly makes backups and notifies you of the latest version would be best.

 ## Decentralized infrastructure